bravedave/dvc-mail/readme.md

-# DVC EWS Interface
+# DVC MAIL Interface

-This is capable of runnng standalon for the purpose of development
+This is capable of runnng standalone for the purpose of development

-The default account is returned from currenUser::exchangeAuth, by default an Exception is thrown and this program will error.

-note that various 3rd part js libraries are required
-1. momentJS
+Webmail and associated functionality for DVC integration